 Student are awarded a Certificate of Achievement (CA) or an Associates of Applied Science (AAS) in HIM after completing the appropriate courses for the specific program.
-The awarded AAS degree in HIM will allow the student to sit for the RHIT (AHIMA) exam.
+The AAS degree awarded in HIM will allow the student to sit for the RHIT (AHIMA) exam.
+Upon obtaining the RHIT and with work experience post HIM, graduates can also sit for the CCS.